Human Resources provides support to all UWM schools, colleges, and divisions throughout the hiring process of student hourly (SH) employees.

 - If you have further questions, please work with your HR Business Partner and/or HR Coordinators to determine if a student position is a POT.

-- Timesheet: used when students aren’t able to immediately enter their time in HRS.
-This entry allows students to login during the bi-weekly pay period and enter their “in” and “out” times for any given day during the pay period.
+- “Enter Time” – This method is equivalent to the Timesheet method from HRS and allows students to log into Workday and enter their “in” and “out” times for any given day during a pay period.

-- Yes.
+- Yes, however, preference should first be given to UWM students.
 The employing unit is responsible for verifying an individual’s eligibility and sending proof of that eligibility to HR.

 - The individual must be at least 16 years of age.

-- Consult pages 7-8 of the Student Employment Manual for further information and requirements.
+- Consult the Student Employment Manual for further information and requirements.

 Contact